GoHypernet/Galileo-sdk/docs/src/cargobays.rst

 .. image:: images/cargo_bays_create_button.png

 This will bring up a configuration window.
-Here, you must select the 3rd party storage solution you would like to connect to your Galileo Account.
+Here, you must select the third-party storage solution you would like to connect to your Galileo Account.

 .. image:: images/cargo_bays_select_provider.png